 Some patients may only be able to have their skin tightened with surgery, particularly those who have a large amount of loose skin.
 If you have undergone substantial weight loss or multiple pregnancies that have stretched your skin beyond return, a tummy tuck may be the only way to flatten your stomach and tighten your abdominal skin.

 You might ask, which of all these procedures is best?
 As we have explained above, it really depends on your goals and your body type.
 Do you need a massive amount of skin removed?
 You may not get around a tummy tuck.
 Do you only have mild skin laxity and don’t mind a few repeat treatment as opposed to a more invasive procedure?
 Then a non-invasive ultrasound or radiofrequency treatment might be best.

 You should also take into consideration that a surgeon’s skill and experience are important factors.
 Picking an experienced, board-certified cosmetic surgeon you are comfortable with is critical.
 Most plastic surgeons will use two or more of the above techniques in one session.

 We hope that we’ve given you a better understanding of available skin tightening methods.
-If you are ready to get started or would like to discuss specific questions, simply self-schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.